Journal of Field Ornithology

 • Use % rather than percent.

 Acknowledgments. -- Institutional affiliations are not allowed for persons thanked in Acknowledgments.
+Any ethics or animal care guidelines that were followed should be noted in the Acknowledgments.

 Literature Cited. -- List literature citations alphabetically by the first author's last name.